SmarchSoftware/omac/README.md

     {
         use \Smarch\Omac\OmacTrait;

-### Parameters

-By default, OMAC is set to enabled and to use Laravel's built-in authorization can method. _(Gate)_ If you wish to use a different authorization method, or to disable OMAC, you can change the parameters.
-You can do it in your class or method somewhere for a one-off usage, or you can set it on the constructor of your class to make the change for all the methods.

-    /**
-     * constructor
-     *
-     * @param boolean acl Whether or not ACL is enabled
-     * @param string $driver Which ACL package to use */ public function __construct() {
-        $this->acl = false;
-        $this->driver = "sentinel";
-    }

-Once you have the trait in use, and are happy with the authorization driver you are using, you can use the `checkAccess($permission)` method of Omac.
+Once you have the trait in use, and are happy with the authorization driver you are using _(see parameters below)_, you can use the `checkAccess($permission)` method of Omac by passing in the required permission to allow access.

 #### Example of using OMAC to permit viewing an index of resources